gvwilson/thirdbit/src/fiction/leaderboard/index.md

 "Unlike you,"
 I said.
-"You paid the bills of a dozen no-hope political campaigns, had your name redrawn in the Sahara every day for six years, and then disappeared."
+"You paid the bills of a dozen no-hope political campaigns, had your name drawn in the Sahara every day for six years, and then disappeared."

 His grin turned into a scowl.